Goryeo ware: Differences from Chinese celadon

-Glaze of Goryeo celadon had a definite composition starting from the 11th century to the 15th century.
+The glaze used in Goryeo celadon had a definite composition starting from the 11th century to the 15th century.
 It contained a lot of calcium in composition, with 0.5% of manganese oxide, which was more concentrated than glaze used in Chinese celadon.
-Also in the case of Chinese ceramics, there is enough time for nucleation-crystal growth, so it takes jade color.
+Also in the case of Chinese ceramics, there is enough time for nucleation-crystal growth, so it takes on a jade color.
 But the kilns in Goryeo were smaller than that in China, so the firing and cooling process took place quickly.
-Therefore, minerals in soil such as anorthite or wollastonite have no time for nucleation-crystal growth.
+Therefore, minerals in the glaze such as anorthite or wollastonite did not have sufficient time for nucleation-crystal growth.
 This results in the color of celadon being closer to the gray side.
-In Goryeo celadon, quartz, black particles, bubbles, cracks can be observed too.
+In Goryeo celadon, quartz, black particles, bubbles, cracks can also be observed.